Frequently Asked Questions

 A microgrid is designed to increase the reliability and resilience of the network and the community.

-What is being planned for this project?
+What was being planned for this project?

-The first step in this trial is to develop a low voltage connected microgrid at Merriwa, capable of supplying power to identified premises along Bettington Street, in the centre of town during major outages.
+The first step in this trial was to develop a low voltage connected microgrid at Merriwa, capable of supplying power to identified premises along Bettington Street, in the centre of town during major outages.

 Ausgrid has considered a range of possible locations, with a focus on areas where we need to improve system reliability and resilience for customers.
 Merriwa has been selected as the preferred location because:

-• the existing network configuration means there is a risk of extended outages to the area
+- the existing network configuration means there is a risk of extended outages to the area

-• the conditions at our Merriwa Depot are right for this project, with the right amount of space, sunlight and support for an effective trial
+- the conditions at our Merriwa Depot are right for this project, with the right amount of space, sunlight and support for an effective trial

-• our climate assessments show that the Merriwa and Upper Hunter areas will be some of the most impacted by climate change across Ausgrid's system in coming decades.
+- our climate assessments show that the Merriwa and Upper Hunter areas will be some of the most impacted by climate change across Ausgrid's system in coming decades.

 The technology is now at a stage that we are confident it will work reliably and cost effectively.